AgentSilence/GUIDE/README.md

 Pixel function: Multiple pixels need to be in a single class.

-Edit function: for Element Browser
+Edit function: for Element Browser(DONE - AGENT)

 Box function: Draggable.(DONE - AGENT)